sendwithus/docs/v1/esp.md

-# sendwithus ESP Account API
+# ESP Account API

-The sendwithus ESP Accounts API allows for fetch and creation of ESP Accounts for a given sendwithus account. **Note that the following specification is not finalized and is subject to change.**
+The sendwithus ESP Accounts API allows for fetch and creation of ESP Accounts for a given sendwithus account.

 ## List all ESP Accounts

-GET `/esp_accounts`
+`GET /esp_accounts`

 #### Params: